nononovak/otwadvent2019-ctfwriteup/day2_summer_adventure.md

 connection closed...
 ```

 The above output is from my python script and shows the user logging in, retrieving a big chunk of data (likely some game state), and then performing some rudimentary actions like looking at the stash and attacking an enemy.
+It looks pretty random, so my assumption was it was encrypted.

 ## Data Decryption

 My initial intuition with this problem was that the first 16 bytes was some version of the "key" sent from the server to client, and then each data was sent as two-bytes plus an encrypted message.
-I thought this two-byte value was a nonce of some sort which would have allowed encrypted message replays.
-This turned out to be wrong, and after staring at the messages a bit more I noticed that the first data packet between the two sides always seemed to be very close in value.
+I thought this two-byte value was a nonce of some sort which would setup the current encryption key for the data which followed.
+This would have allowed message replays and been an interesting challenge.
+This turned out to be wrong, and after staring at the messages a bit more I noticed that the data packet at the beginning of each transmission between the two sides always seemed to be very close in value.
 This fact made me think that the same key was being used to encrypt both sides in something called a "two-time pad".
-Specifically, the same keystream is encrypted the server to client data, and the same keystream is encrypting the client to server data.
+Specifically, the same keystream is used to encrypt the server to client data, and well as the client to server data.
 With this key reuse, we can XOR together both sides and learn _some_ information about the underlying plaintext, and if we somehow figure out some known plaintext, then we can create a keystream ourselves and decrypt the contents from the other side.

 To get started with this, I found that certain actions in the game were easily repeatable and gave predictable messages between the server and client.
 In particular, if you start the game and repeatedly use the "Magical Potion", then you will get the same packet sizes sent between the client and server.
 Its a simple leap from here to assume that the plaintext packet contents are always the same for this action.
 A sample proxy of this action is shown below.